sipostudent/Space-Riddle-Brain-Teaser-/README.md

 - Tested route catches and hyperlinks all through the page.
 - Tested the rationale of the application by looking at expected conduct against the JSON record information.
-- Tested the responsiveness of the application on various programs and after that utilising multiple gadgets.
+- Tested the responsiveness of the application on various programs and after that utilising multiple gadgets. :white_check_mark:

 [**To top**](#Table-of-Contents)